Frvnko/CS10/README.md

 Introductions to Raspberry Pi, "Going Headless", and IP Sockets
 - IP Sockets (IP Address : Port Number) needed to specify packet direction

+### Introductory HTML with inline CSS as a Single Page Website Hosted Locally on a Machine using GitHub as the Version Control

 "Who am I" Project
 - Brainstorm and Record Expectations

+### Introductory HTML with inline CSS as a Single Page Website Hosted Locally on a Machine using GitHub as the Version Control

 "Writing Project"
 - Brainstorm and Record Expectations

+## Computer App Lessons using Processing-JAVA

 # Ideas to Include